Winter Irrigation Tips

-Irrigation frequency varies based on the type of grass, rainfall amounts, soil type, shade presence, geographical location and season.
-Failure to adjust for seasonal changes usually leads to overwatering.
-Overwatering increases disease susceptibility and thatch buildup and leads to a shorter root system, which reduces the turf’s stress tolerance and ability to survive with less water.
-Overwatering also promotes the growth of certain weed species such as dollarweed and sedge.
+The amount of water and frequency varies based on the type of grass, soil type, rainfall amount, geographical location, and season.
+It’s important to adjust your irrigation system to avoid over watering.
+Overwatering can increase the possibility of disease and buildup which can lead to a shorter root system.
+Overwatering also encourages the growth of specific weeds species such as dollarweed and sedge.

 In the winter months, St. Augustine grass with 6-inch roots can go without irrigation for as many as 10-28 days.
 University of Florida IFAS Extension recommends watering lawns on an “as-needed” basis, which can be determined by looking for the following signs: